Carolyn Bourdeaux: 2020

 On February 7, 2019, Bourdeaux announced that she would run for the same seat in 2020.
 She was endorsed by a number of Georgia politicians, including Congressman John Lewis.
 In the first week of her campaign, she announced raising over $100,000.
 In the first quarter of 2019, she outraised all other congressional challengers in the country, with a total of over $350,000, but she still attracted challenges from local activists and community leaders in the Democratic primary.
 Bourdeaux won the primary, narrowly avoiding a runoff with 52.7% of the vote.

 Woodall did not seek reelection in 2020.
-Bourdeaux defeated Republican Rich McCormick in the general election.
+Bourdeaux narrowly defeated Republican physician Rich McCormick in the general election.
 Aside from Deborah Ross and Kathy Manning in North Carolina, who won seats that were redrawn to become safely Democratic, Bourdeaux was the only Democratic House candidate in 2020 to flip a seat previously held by a Republican.

 2022

-On May 24, 2022, Bourdeaux lost a redistricting primary race to fellow incumbent Lucy McBath.
+The Republican-controlled Georgia General Assembly significantly redrew the districts in the Atlanta suburbs after the 2020 Census.
+Bourdeaux's district was pushed to the west, losing its share of Forsyth County while picking up parts of Fulton County that had previously been in the neighboring 6th district, represented by Lucy McBath.
+At the same time, the 6th absorbed a large swath of Republican-leaning exurban territory previously in the 9th district.

+Believing that the new map made her district impossible to hold, McBath challenged Bourdeaux in the Democratic primary for the redrawn 7th district and won by a landslide.